We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

-In 2021, most social distancing rules are likely to still be in effect, which means cycling is going to remain the number one transportation and exercise medium.
+In 2021, most social distancing rules are still in effect, which means cycling is remaining as an and exercise medium.

 After the UCI put many of the official races on hold and postponed others at the beginning of the 2020 coronavirus pandemic, professional and amateur racers turned to the world of Zwift Virtual racing.

-The UCI has recently confirmed the first UCI Cycling Esports World Championships, which will take place on 8 and 9 December 2020.
-Men and Women elite cyclists from 20 National Federations will get a chance to race entirely virtually for the first time.
+The first UCI Cycling Esports World Championships took place in December 2020.
+Elite cyclists from 20 National Federations will get a chance to race entirely virtually for the first time.